How Supplements Can Help Manage Anxiety Symptoms

 • an inability to move or vocalize

-Some individuals seem prone to them more than others, but it is possible for anyone to have a panic attack at any time.
+Some individuals seem more prone to panic attacks than others, but anyone can have a panic attack at any time.
 Those who have never had one before might think at first that they are having a heart attack or stroke.
-Developing frequent and unexpected panic attacks is known as panic disorder.
+Developing frequent and unexpected panic attacks and fearing having another one are symptoms of panic disorder.

 Non-medicinal treatments and supplements for anxiety

-Depending on their severity and other factors, anxiety and panic attacks are usually treated with a combination of prescription drugs and talk therapy.
-However, there’s a large number of people who either cannot or do not wish to take medications.
-If this is your case, then you may be happy to learn that there are also many research-backed natural alternatives that could help reduce anxiety symptoms.
-More research is needed to comfirm that these supplements will help, but you can ask your mental healthcare provider to assist you in determining which ones are helpful for your symptoms.
+Depending on their severity and other factors, anxiety and panic attacks may be treated with a combination of prescription medications and talk therapy.
+However, some people cannot or do not want to take medications.
+If this is your case, research-backed natural alternatives may reduce anxiety symptoms.
+More research is needed to confirm the effectiveness of these options, so talk to your doctor before starting any of them.
+Interactions may occur with food, drink, and other substances or medications.

 Lemon balm

 Lemon balm can be ingested in capsule form or as an extract which can be added to various drinks.
-It is considered a natural remedy for stress and anxiety, and it has been used that way since the Middle Ages.
+This supplement is considered a natural remedy for stress and anxiety, and it has been used that way since the Middle Ages.
 Lemon balm can also help relieve digestive issues and headaches.
 Many regular users have reported not only less anxiety but also an improvement in their daily mood.
+However, note that these effects are not backed up by the FDA, and you should discuss them with your doctor, as well as dosage amounts.

 Chamomile

-Chamomile, which is usually consumed as a tea, can also be taken in pill form.
-Research suggests that it can be a gentle, natural remedy for treating anxiety.
-Plus, anxiety can also lead to insomnia, not to mention a host of other symptoms, and chamomile ingested before bed can help you fall asleep faster.
+Chamomile, usually consumed as a tea, can also be taken in pill form.
+Research suggests this herb can be a gentle, natural remedy for anxiety.
+Additionally, anxiety can lead to insomnia, and chamomile ingested before bed may help you fall asleep faster.

 Passionflower

 Passionflower is a lesser-known natural remedy for anxiety.
 Those who feel restless or anxious can take it in pill form, and it is also sold as a powder to be dissolved in water.
-It brings about feelings of drowsiness in some people, so you shouldn't take it when you're getting ready to start your day or if you're about to drive somewhere.
-It's best to enjoy its therapeutic properties before bedtime or after a stressful day at work.
+This herb can cause drowsiness in some people, so you shouldn't take it when you're getting ready to start your day or if you're about to drive somewhere.
+However, you may enjoy its therapeutic properties before bedtime or after a stressful day at work.

 Rawpixel